python/devguide/developer-workflow/development-cycle.rst

 The branch is in this stage when no official release has been done since the latest final release.
-There are no special restrictions placed on commits, although the usual advice applies (getting patches reviewed, avoiding breaking the buildbots).
+There are no special restrictions placed on commits, although the usual advice applies (getting pull requests reviewed, avoiding breaking the buildbots).

 .. _alpha: